Dragon-Light-Forest/Documentation/README.md

     node_modules/remark-mdx
 ```

-**WARNING**: The current version of docusaurus has internal vulnerabilities that cannot be fixed by yourself, and must be done by the package owner/creator.
+**WARNING:** The current version of docusaurus has internal vulnerabilities that cannot be fixed by yourself, and must be done by the package owner/creator.
 For this project, however, it does not matter, as the code is designed to generate a static documentation page.
 It is therefore recommended to disable the audit for npm by:

 ```
 $ npm set audit false